chadwhitacre/openpath/2026/vibe-coding-fuels-open-source/index.md

 The economists propose a metering approach that they call the "Spotify model" (p.
 23; cf.  27).
-I proposed [something similar](/2024/a-vision-for-software-commons/#a-proof-of-concept-invoice) a couple years ago.
+I proposed [something similar](/2024/a-vision-for-software-commons/#a-proof-of-concept-invoice) a couple years ago, a line-item for Open Source on the invoices of major cloud providers or other infrastructure companies.
 I see it as the social-validation approach that would feel most like taxation.
 As the paper authors say, "[t]he infrastructure for these interventions largely exists; what is needed is coordination and will" (p.
 28).
 I don't disagree.
 I even had a couple conversations with candidate companies at the time, which made crystal clear that "coordination and will" are quite costly.

 Also, artists [don't love Spotify](https://en.wikipedia.org/wiki/Criticism_of_Spotify#Allegations_of_unfair_artist_compensation)